dougpulse/Cognos/CognosScripts/README.md

 Provides a HolidayCalendar object used by some methods of the Date object that are defined in ObjectMethods.js.<br />Used by Prompt.js.

 ## HolidayCalendarControl.js
 Custom Control module to define the data set for the HolidayCalendar object in Prompts.js.
+Used as the module for a custom control that has one dataset with one category that contains the dates of holidays approprate to the context of the report.

 ## mapOpenLayers.js
 Provides a means to present points on a map using a base map from OpenStreetMap or ArcGISOnline.